Kiefer's Wager: John Hutchinson

 Notes

-1 These photographs have been reproduced in Zweistromland, DuMont Buchverlag, Cologne 1989.
+1 These photographs were reproduced in Zweistromland, DuMont Buchverlag, Cologne 1989.

 2 J. P. Stern, Germans and the German Past, in London Review of Books, vol. 11, no. 24, pp. 7-9.